- What Are Food Dyes?

 It’s not just us.
 I have heard from so many other parents that removing food dyes or even just Red 40 has resulted in a dramatic change in their child’s behavior.

 We have an epidemic in our country.
 So many kids struggle with attention, focus, behavior, autism, and other neurological disorders.
 The number of kids on prescription drugs has sky-rocketed.
 And eliminating food dyes could be an important step in improving these statistics.

 It’s time we do something about this!

-What is Food Dye?
+What Are Food Dyes?

 Let’s start by digging into the facts.
 Which, oddly enough, are hard to find!
-Food dye, or artificial coloring, has nothing to do with food at all.
+Food dye, or artificial food coloring, has nothing to do with food at all.

 That statement alone is enough for me to say NO to food dye.
 But the FDA claims they are safe, so many people turn a blind eye.